-The beach section of the walk had sounded like it could be Happy Hikers traipsing across an idyllic beach, but was actually more like French Foreign Legion traversing the dunes against the odds.
+The beach section of the walk had sounded like it could be Happy Hikers traipsing across an idyllic beach, but was actually more like French Foreign Legion traversing the dunes, facing gale force winds and struggling to prevail against the odds.
 Just as we completed the beach section which was about a mile, but seemed like ten miles, we were about two hours into the walk.
 John turned and asked, “Is this a 3 ½ or 4-hour walk?”
 I replied, “The description puts it at five to seven hours.”
 John’s response was “Five to seven hours?!”
 Then, silence.

 Once into the climbing sections, we were literally walking in the clouds.
 Where we should have seen beautiful coastal views, we saw only opaque white fog.
 And then, all of a sudden, the clouds lifted and we saw blue skies, sun, and stunning views.